 For example, VBG stabilized single-frequency lasers typically feature central wavelength stability of less than 10 pm at constant output power.

-Wavelength stability parameter really depends on how the laser is designed - if it has precision temperature stabilization, what is the noise of the power electronics, how robust it is against environmental conditions, such as temperature change or mechanical stress.
-SLM diode laser made by Integrated Optics features less than 10 pm central wavelength stability in a temperature range from 15 deg.
-Celcius to 35 deg.
-C.
+The wavelength stability parameter really depends on how the laser is designed - if it has precision temperature stabilization, what is the noise of the power electronics, how robust it is against environmental conditions, such as temperature change or mechanical stress.
+SLM diode laser made by Integrated Optics features less than 10 pm central wavelength stability in a temperature range from 15 deg. to 35 deg.
+Celsius.

 Limitations of SLM lasers